sairohith28/Monitor/README.md

 ---

 This setup enables performance and memory monitoring of Flask APIs, supports email alerts on threshold breaches, and offers visualization via Grafana.
+There is also many methods like we can measure how many concurrent requests are happening for each apis using prometheus.
+....Coming soon